lunarmayor/black-market-alexa/README.md

-# Bot Starter Kit

-###WIP

-trying to create a simple bot template to quickly and painlessly develop slackbots
+# Black Market Alexa

+Alexa skill to access the black market and experiment with alexa skill building